jugshaurya/showcase/mdx-blogs/cpp.md

 - Compile Time Polymorphism
   - `Function overloading`
   - `Operator overloading`
-  - `Function overridding`
+  - `Function overriding
-  - `Operator overridding`
+  - `Operator overriding
   - `Default Arguments`
-- RunTime Polymorphism
+- Runtime Polymorphism
-  - `virtual functions`: so to call function based on object rather than pointer.
+  - `virtual functions`: so to call function based on the object rather than pointer.
-  - Happens when we have a **baseclass pointer pointing to sub class object.
+  - Happens when we have a **baseclass pointer pointing to a subclass object.
 (Vehicle\* v = new car)**, btw vice-versa is not possible.
-  - let both Vehicle and Car has a print function.
+  - let both Vehicle and Car have a print function.
   - v -> print() will call vehicles print, not car prints.
-  - but if we make function in vechile as virtual than car's print will be called.
+  - but if we make function in the vehicle virtual then the car's print will be called.
-  - Why? let employyee is a baseclass and teacher, gardner, manager are baseclasses and each(base and sub) have a calculatesalary method. we want to store all salaries of differnet employees in a array.
+  - Why? let employee is a baseclass and teacher, gardener, manager are baseclasses and each(base and sub) have a calculatesalary method. we want to store all salaries of different employees in an array.
-  - since array can only hold homogeneous values. we have to use `Employee* salaries[100]` we can push each object of base classes into it. and call calculatesalary() in a loop. it work only if calculatesalary is virtual in baseclass.
+  - since the array can only hold homogeneous values. we have to use `Employee* salaries[100]` we can push each object of base classes into it. and call calculatesalary() in a loop. it works only if calculatesalary is virtual in baseclass.

 ## passing function to a function in cpp

-- pass bool (&fun)(int a, int b) as parameter.
-It is basically declaration of function + wrapping function name in braces. & is to avoid copy.
+- pass bool (&fun)(int a, int b) as a parameter.
+It is basically a declaration of function + wrapping function name in braces. & is to avoid copy.

 ```cpp
 	// look last parameter